nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: The `action` genre will be deleted from the anime

    4. After the previous command, use command `genre 1 c/delete g/action g/fantasy`
-      Expected: The `fantasy` genre will be deleted to the test anime, while a message tells the user that the `action` genre is not present
+      Expected: The `fantasy` genre will be deleted from the test anime, while a message tells the user that the `action` genre is not present

-### Status

-1. Updating Status

-    1. List all animes using the `list` command.
-Multiple animes in the list

-    2. Test case 1: `status 1 s/finished`<br>
-       Expected: First anime status will be set to `FINISHED`

-    3. Test case 2: `status 1 s/t`<br>
-       Expected: First anime status will be set to `TOWATCH`

-    4. Other incorrect delete commands to try: `status`, `status x` (where x is larger than the displayed list size), `status n/attack on titan`<br>
-       Expected: No anime is updated.
-Error details shown in the status message

 ### Saving data